-Pupils are assessed formally through teacher observation during lessons.
-Assessments are judged based on the requirements of the New National Curriculum 2014.
+Pupils are assessed formally at the end of each half term through observation and questioning by the sports coach and class teacher.
+Assessments are judged based on select criteria from the requirements of the 2014 National Curriculum.
 This is on top of the moment by moment, constant assessment that our staff are giving children within the day to day lessons.
-All of this informs staff when planning to inform differentiation in future lessons.
+All of this informs the sports coach and PE coordinators when planning to inform differentiation in future lessons.